 Not long ago, a friend chatted with me and mentioned her colleague’s mother.
-She had lived in a 100-square-meter house and had led a superior life.
-However, his mother was not contented and always envied others who lived in villas.
+This mother had lived in a 100-square-meter house and had led a superior life.
+However, she was not content and always envied others who lived in villas.
 As she was gloomy, she nagged her son, saying that only a life like that is a high-quality life.
-So, in order to let his mother live in a villa, he worked hard to enlarge his business.
+So, in order to let her live in a villa, her son worked hard to enlarge his business.
 Unexpectedly, he failed in his business and was short of money.
 Thus, he had to sell their 100-square-meter house.
-And his mother had to live with him in a humble abode, tens of square meters.
+And his mother had to live with him in a humble abode which was tens of square meters.

-One day, I accidentally read a passage of word on the internet: “Life is full of blessings, but people are not content.
+One day, I stumbled upon a passage of words on the internet, “Life is full of blessings, but people are not content.
 Those who calculate to carry burdens will suffer, while the ones going empty-handed are blessed.
 Those who calculate to walk will suffer, while the ones riding an ass are blessed.
-Those who calculate to pursue material comforts will suffer, while the ones who are content with having clothes and food are blessed….”
+Those who calculate to pursue material comforts will suffer, while the ones who are content with having clothes and food are blessed.”
 It’s right.
-Only those who are contented will feel happy and joyful.
-Most people approve of it in doctrines, but in, how many people among us can truly practice it?
+Only those who are content will feel happy and joyful.
+Most people approve of this in doctrines, but in real life, how many people among us can truly practice it?

-When we are tenants and are always laboring for moving to another house, we want to have a house to ourselves, and even a small one can make us contented.
+When we are tenants and are always laboring for moving to another house, we want to have a house to ourselves, and even a small one can make us content.
 But when we really own a house, we begin to envy others’ bigger houses, thinking that a bigger house looks better and is more comfortable to live in.
 When we see others have cars, we also expect a car, thinking that as long as it can be used to drive instead of walk, it is okay.
-But after we own a car, we find others own prestige cars, which are more elegant than ours, we begin to pursue to own a prestige car.
-When we get a pay raise, we want more; when we have a career, we want it bigger; when we have an official position, we want a higher one….
+But after we own a car, we see others own prestige cars, which are more superior than ours, we begin to pursue to own a prestige car.
+When we get a pay raise, we want more; when we have a career, we want it to be more successful; when we have an official position, we want a higher one.
 Our desires always make us have endless requirements for our lives, and discontent is also like shadows following our forms.
 In our knowledge, nothing’s perfect, but only better!

 I thought of the insatiable mother and the fisherman’s wife mentioned above.
-Just because of the desires in their heart, they wanted to get a better enjoyment, but in the end they lost their present life, and even lived in pain for their unsatisfied desires.
+Just because of the desires in their heart, they wanted to get more enjoyment, but in the end they lost their present life, and even lived in pain for their unsatisfied desires.
 Their discontent brought them endless sorrow.
-However, in real life, countless numbers of people excessively seek to meet the lust in their heart, and as a result, what their pursuit brings them is not only endless pain but moreover lingering grief.
-Because people lust after money, position, power, and women, they commit many sins such as jealousy, craftiness, and cheat.
-In order to achieve their intentions, they even commit violence and murders.
-People crazily seek after fame and profits and pursue the material enjoyment, so much so that they fall into the nets of Satan and are unable to extricate themselves, and even go to hell step by step.
+However, in real life, countless numbers of people excessively seek to meet the lust in their hearts, and as a result, what their pursuit brings them is not only endless pain but moreover lingering grief.
+Because people lust after money, position, power, and women, they commit many sins such as jealousy, craftiness, and cheating.
+In order to achieve their intentions, they even commit violence and murder.
+People crazily seek after fame and profits and pursue material enjoyment, so much so that they fall into the nets of Satan and are unable to extricate themselves, and even go to hell step by step.
 This is because discontent is from man’s greedy nature, and man’s greedy nature is from the corruption of Satan.
 Satan prettifies greed and discontent as a kind of positive energy, makes us believe discontent is the manifestation of ambition and aspiration, and makes us accept this view into our heart.
 We, who have no discernment, begin to blindly pursue to meet our ambitions and aspirations.
-When our greed and lust expansion get out of hand, it is exactly the time when we are destroyed.
-When we see the terrible outcomes brought by discontent, we should wake up our insatiable heart to seek the secret of content and joy, staying away from being poisoned by Satan.
+When our greed and lust get out of hand, that is exactly the time when we are destroyed.
+When we see the terrible outcome brought by discontent, we should wake up our insatiable heart to seek the secret of contentment and joy, staying away from being poisoned by Satan.

-In the end, I want to share three phrases in the Bible: “Rejoice ever more.
+In the end, I want to share three phrases from the Bible, “Rejoice ever more.
 Pray without ceasing.
 In every thing give thanks” (1 Thessalonians 5:16–18).
-I would that we oftenin our heart and seek God’s will in matters that come upon us.
-When we know that everything God does is the best and His blessings are enough to us, we will be able to drop our ambitions and desires to obey all environments arranged by God, and maintain a joyful heart to praise God’s blessings, living in content and joy!
+I hope that we would often pray in our heart and seek God’s will in matters that come upon us.
+When we know that everything God does is the best and His blessings are enough for us, we will be able to drop our ambitions and desires to obey all environments arranged by God, and maintain a joyful heart to praise God, and live in contentment and joy!